DennisSchulmeister/lernspiel.online/HACKING.md

 After each change to the database model, the following commands need to be run:

-* `./manage.py mackemigrations` - Create migrations from latest model changes
+* `./manage.py makemigrations` - Create migrations from latest model changes
 * `./manage.py migrate` - Run database migrations

 Once the changes shall be committed to version control, it makes sense to "squash" the migrations,